wangxingyi689/new_hongdeyu.github.io/content/talk/20240715_MOF_Singapore/index.md

 ---
-title: International Conference on Metal-Organic Frameworkds and Open Framework Compounds (MOF), Singapore
+title: International Conference on Metal-Organic Frameworkds and Open Framework Compounds (MOF2024), Singapore
 #summary: Take full control of your personal brand and privacy by migrating away from the big tech platforms!
 date: 2024-07-15